More about the monastery’s history

 It wasn’t until 2011 that circumstances came together to enable specific plans to be made, mainly in the form of a donation intended to make possible such a visit, i.e. to cover renting a place for the monks to stay and the many travel and other expenses inevitably involved.
 This first donation called for a tax-exempt non-profit organization to be created to act as a ‘steward’ for the monastic community, to manage the financial aspects of the project in the way required by the monastic discipline (the Vinaya) – which proscribes the Sangha from having direct control over money.
 This was accomplished by the end of that year with the creation of Jeta Grove Foundation, for which Ajahn Jayanto invited long-time friends of the Sangha Eric McCord, Gloria Taraniya Ambrosia, and Gregory Scharf to fill the directors roles necessary for incorporation as a non-profit in Massachusetts.

 While things were now in place for a visit to be planned, the following year, 2012, was a year Ajahn Jayanto was slated to spend mostly on retreat in Thailand.
 Therefore it was in 2013 that Ajahn Jayanto and Tan Caganando spent the three-month Vassa in Boston, in a rented accommodation in Allston (the temporarily-named ‘Boston Vihara’), from July through the end of October.

-During that period, the monks went on the traditional alms-round every day in Allston and Cambridge, and received more than enough offerings to sufficiently feed them and the eight-precept postulant staying with them (Anagarika Jeff Miller and then Anagarika John Nishinaga).
+During that period, the monks went on the traditional alms-round every day in Allston and Cambridge and received more than enough food for them and the eight-precept postulant staying with them (Anagarika Jeff Miller and then Anagarika John Nishinaga).

 On March 25, 2015 owing to many generous donations Jeta Grove was able to close the purchase on the property, thus making Temple Forest Monastery an enduring reality.